 After my trip in the Himalayas of Northern India I was inexplicably pulled to travel South to Tiruvannamalai.
 I followed my intuition and amongst wonderful experiences around the sacred mountain of Arunachala, one story stands out.
 Having completed the Pradakshina (circumbulation) of Mount Arunachala, various temple tours (e.g. Adi Annamalai and Arunachala Temple) and ashram visits (Sri Seshadri Swamigal and Ramana Maharshi Samadhi), I wanted to climb up Arunachala and meditate in Virupaksha Cave (a grotto named after the renowned 13th century saint Virupaksha Deva and the spot where Ramana Maharshi had spent many years).
 Apart from a breathtaking trek and stunning views from the plateaus of Mount Arunachal, there was another breathtaking experience: when I sat down in Virupaksha Cave, I noticed a nasty, almost disgusting smell.
 This strong unpleasant odour was super distractive and limited my natural, deep breath considerably.
 It wasn’t clear to me what caused the stench, but one thing seemed certain: it was anchored in the floor and the walls.
 I was disappointed and pondered “Have I come here for nothing?
 Is this smell really going to prevent me from meditating?
 What do I do now?”
 My diary entry:

 “I sat down in a corner of the little cave, away from the entrance.
-While directing my awareness towards the actual atmosphere, I entered an inner space in which I felt fire and earth (groundedness) as well as very fresh air space (ether).
+While directing my awareness away from the bad smell towards the actual atmosphere, I entered an inner space in which I felt fire and earth (groundedness) as well as very fresh air space (ether).
 I can’t describe it.
 I felt heat and the centre of existence as something very deep, dense and focused and at the same time I sensed the purity and freshness of lofty mountain tops and beyond.
 Quite a stretch!
 Nevertheless, it all felt light, serene and somewhat mature (grown up?).
 And amidst all the odours in the cave I was perceiving a kind of non-smelling purity.
-An essence which was present as a core (molecule?) within all smells.
-As pure air or prana.
+An essence which was present as a core (molecule? atom?) within all smells as pure air or prana.
 A fresh clean energy extract, which also seemed to defy the bad smell.
-I marveled at this – moved but unshaken.”
+I marvelled at this – moved but unshaken.”